snyderjo/snyderjo.github.io/index.markdown

 background: "img/selfie.jpeg"
 ---

 For more than I decade, I have used data, analytics, and technology to improve systems and processes.
+In the process, I have helped organizations reduce costs; identify and reward internal talent; and designed experiements and evaluated resulting data.